OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 	/stash/user/<userid>/public

 where `<userid>` is your username.
-The input files are replicated under
+The input files are replicated on multiple machines, including the OSG Connect submit node.
+The location of replica is

       /cvmfs/stash.osgstorage.org/user/<userid>/public

-on multiple remote machines, including the OSG Connect submit node.
  You can check the replicated files on the submit node by

      ls /cvmfs/stash.osgstorage.org/user/<userid>/public

 It may take about 1-4 hours for the input data from public to show up on the replica location.

-To access input data on remote worker machine, include the following line in the job's submit script to indicate that CvmfsStash is required:
+To access input data on remote worker machine, include the following line in the HTCondor submit file to indicate that CvmfsStash is required:

         +WantsCvmfsStash = true

-In your job,  read or copy the input data from the replica directory `/cvmfs/stash.osgstorage.org/user/<userid>/public`.
+In your job execution script,  read or copy the input data from the replica directory `/cvmfs/stash.osgstorage.org/user/<userid>/public`.
 Let us see an example in the following tutorial.